-Now let’s see the other consideration when you want to record your welding.
-Physical damage from the welding hazards.
+Now let’s see the other consideration, physical damage from the welding hazards.

-If you record welding from a distance, the heat, sparks, and spatter of welding will not hurt the camera.
-But if you want to place the camera close to the work, sparks and spatter can fuse on the camera and cannot be fixed.
+If you record welding from a distance, the heat, sparks, and spatter will not reach the camera.
+But if you want to place it close to the work, sparks and spatter can fuse on the camera and cannot be fixed.
 There’s also the risk of falling.

-The welding hazards depend on the welding amperage and the process you want to record:
+The welding hazards depend on the amperage and the process you want to record:

 - Stick and flux-core welding produce the highest amount of sparks and spatter.
-So, you cannot place the camera closely without covering it for protection.
+So, you cannot place the camera close without covering it for protection.

-- MIG welding creates a lower amount of hazards, especially if you use C25 shielding gas (75/25).
+- MIG creates a lower amount of hazards, especially if you use C25 shielding gas (75/25).